rdemers/org-rd-fullstack-springboot-nuxt/doc/restdev.md

 ### UNIFORM RESOURCE LOCATOR (URL)

 Defining a standard for identifying a resource via a URL is essential.
-We establish this standard using "IBM Cloud Managed Services" as a reference.
 The structure of a URL and its rules are as follows:

 ```code
 https://{host}:{port}/{srv}/{node}/{resource}-{id}/{operation}?{query_parameters}